DistAlgo/alda/README.md

 1. Parameters are variables whose values must be known when the problem is instantiated.
 2. Decision variables are variables whose values are to be decided.

 	For some problems such as Sudoku, a partially filled playboard can be passed in as a parameter.
-Its empty cells are indicated by `_` and will be assigned values when he problem is solved.
+Its empty cells are indicated by `_` and will be assigned values when the problem is solved.
 Parameters with empty cells are also treated as decision variables.
 - Variables need to be explicitly declared with domain information.
 The syntax for specifying the domain of a variable is of the following form, where `= value` is optional:
 	```python
 	variable: domain = value